aproposorg/KV260-PYNQ-tutorial/README.md

 ## Connect the IP

-The connection can be done aotomatically by Vivado, but we need to guide the automation by made some manual connection.
+The connection can be made automatically by Vivado, but we need to guide the automation by making some manual connections.

 ```c
 // From HLS IP to first AXI Interconnect